NWP in Hindsight: 1979-1991 — The Fateful ’80s (Zindi’s death, Ph.D. and new career)

 Steady work: Fall 1983-Summer 1985.
 A temporary job as a proofreader at NY Telephone lasted until October.
 I then got an interesting position as the main Wang operator at the Equitable Relocation Management Company (ERMC) in Midtown.
 This work would last for not quite two years and a steady paycheck helped restore both my finances and my self-confidence as much as completing my Ph.D. had.

-Zindi visited S.Af.
-(Nov.
+Zindi visited South Africa (Nov.
 1984).
 As Zindi’s health continued to decline, we agreed that she should visit her place of birth in Port Elizabeth (PE) in South Africa.
-Apartheid was cracking and even Mteto had been allowed to visit for several weeks.
+Apartheid was cracking and even her brother, Mteto, a former freedom fighter, had been allowed to visit for several weeks.
 She now had no problem of getting a visa.
 Her doctor, however, told me that “I forbid her to travel so far by plane.
 She is likely to die.”
 My reply was “if so, her relatives will bury her there, otherwise if she dies on her way back, I will bury her here; she must see her homeland before she dies.”
 And she almost did die on the outward flight and had to be briefly hospitalized in Johannesburg before traveling on to PE.
 Fortunately, good medical care in S.Af. and the love and support of her family of birth resulted in a safe return despite her very fragile health.

 Summer 1985-Fall 1986.
 Steady work with ERMC ended in mid-1986 when they relocated their headquarters to Orlando.
 During the summer, they flew me to Orlando each week to help them relocate themselves.
-It was tiring but heady work commuting to Orlando.
+It was tiring but heady and reasonally well-paying work commuting to Orlando.

-Zindi’s long fight.
-Although Zindi kept working, it was clear to everyone (but herself), especially her employer, that this was not feasible.
-Thus, they let dismissed her in June 1985.
+Zindi’s long, noble fight for life.
+Although Zindi kept working, it was clear to everyone (but herself) and especially her employer, that this was not feasible.
+Thus, they dismissed her in June 1985.
 She was devastated.
 I remained determined to help her live as full a life as possible.
 We drove to Ohio to see my relatives in both the fall of 1983 and 1984.
 Then in May 1985, we visited Jamaica for a ten day vacation/holiday.
 She loved the trip but it was hard on her and clear that she could never fly again.
 Several months later, while commuting to Orlando, I spent the weekends preparing Zindi to be on her own during the coming week.
-Mteto and S.Af. friends kept a watchful eye from elsewhere in the City.
+Mteto and South African friends kept a watchful eye from elsewhere in the City.
 She was depressed but okay.

 Calm returns.
 In late summer 1986, I started full time work at Merrill Lynch (ML) in Downtown Manhattan and also part-time work with Dr. Agnes Whitaker (and her colleagues) at the New York State Psychiatric Institute (NYSPI): one part of the large medical complex that also included Columbia University / Columbia-Presbyterian Hospital on the Upper West Side of Manhattan.
 Despite reasonable offers from both, I refused to become an employee of either.
 I stubbornly wanted to maintain my freedom and simply be a “consultant.”
 Despite my refusal to become an employee, both continued offering me work that continued for the indefinite future.
 My finances stabilized and Zindi’s health, though feeble, also stabilized.